ac-sketch27/ac-sketch27.github.io/_projects/baja-projects/index.md

 ---
 layout: post
 title: SJSU BAJA SAE
-description:  As a design engineer for the team, there are various components I work on ranging from sheet metal design to 3D printing.
+description:  As a design engineer for the BAJA Spartan Racing team, there are various components I work on ranging from sheet metal design to 3D printing.
 I also take note of changes in design through documentation.

 skills:
   - Sheet Metal Design